 Water cannot soak into compacted soils, particularly if water is applied too quickly.
-For compacted soil or areas under the canopy of trees, the best treatment is to aerate the soil by removing plugs.
+For compacted soil or areas under the canopy of trees, the best treatment is to aerate the soil by removing plugs in the turf.
 Removal of turf and replacement with mulches around trees helps restructure the surface layer of compacted soils to allow more efficient penetration of water.
-Chemical wetting agents can also help water soak through dry organic layers like thatch, so that it moves into the soil.